atomix/atomix.github.io/atomix/getting-started/index.md

 </dependency>
 ```

-Groups of Atomix core distributed resources - i.e. [collections], [atomic variables][atomics], and [coordination tools][coordination] - are each packaged in separate artifacts based on the type of resource.
+Groups of Atomix core distributed resources - i.e. [collections], [variables][variables], [messaging][messaging] and [coordination tools][coordination] - are each packaged in separate artifacts based on the type of resource.
 The available resource artifacts are as follows:

 * `atomix-collections` provides distributed collections like maps, multimaps, sets, and queues
-* `atomix-atomic` provides distributed atomic variables
+* `atomix-variables` provides distributed atomic variables
-* `atomix-coordination` provides distributed coordination tools like locks, leader elections, group membership, and messaging
+* `atomix-coordination` provides distributed coordination tools like locks, leader elections, and group membership
+* `atomix-messaging` provides reliable and unreliable distributed messaging tools

 To add Atomix core and all resources, use the `atomix-all` artifact: